michael-j-co/spcn-dance-delibs/app/README.md

 ## Local Storage

 State is auto-saved after imports, assignments, and finalizations under the key `spcn-draft-state`.
 On load, the app prompts to resume or start a fresh draft.
-Use **Clear Draft Data** in the header to wipe saved state.
+To restart from scratch, refresh the page.

 ## Exports